utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 #### Sharing an OAuth 2.0 access token

-To allow other Postman users to view and use an OAuth 2.0 access token, do the following:
+To enable other Postman users to view and use an OAuth 2.0 access token, do the following:

 1. Select **Share access token**.
 1. Select **Sync Token**.